 Chair of the Advisory Committee

-The chair of each Advisory Committee provides leadership and encourages members to consider issues collectively.
-He or she must fulfil a two-year term and may be re-appointed for a second term.
-The chair is selected by the members of the Committee, either through election or acclamation.
+The Chair of each Advisory Committee provides leadership and encourages members to discuss problems from a wide perspective.
+The chairperson serves as an ex-officio member of the Advisory Committee and a resource person for the college.
+The chairperson serves a two-year term and may be re-elected for another two-year term.
+The chariperson may be selected by the commitee’s members through election or acclamation.

 Roles of the Chair of the Advisory Committee